mohadesesd/CoolCompiler/README.md

 ## Assignments

+* PA1 - into to cool programming
 * PA2 - Lexical Analysis
 * PA3 - Parsing
 * PA4 - Semantic Analysis
-* PA5 - Code Generation

 More information about the project: